Grade 7 Field Trips

 - Transform ideas and information to create original texts.

-(Times below do not include lunch break)
+(Times below include a lunch break)

 Planetarium Show, Workshop & Cosmic Courtyard exhibit space $11.85